• Skip to primary navigation

 In Italian, ricotta means “twice-cooked” because leftover whey is cooked a second time.

-The liquid is left to curdle for 10-15 minutes and later the curds are scooped out into little baskets with holes to allow it to drain.
+The liquid is left to curdle for 10-15 minutes and later the curds are scooped out into little baskets with holes and drained.

 After the curds have been drained and cooled, the ricotta is ready to eat.